SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 Rather than just limiting relationships between players, why not allow them to have relationships with npc (both genders).
 Perhaps make thepotential partner/s customizable?
 The partner's name (if unique) would still show up in the players bio/profile.
 No confirmation yet.

+ 6. (4)[Unconfirmed] Animations for interaction with NPCS and Players -> New animations made specifically for interacting with players and npcs.
+Could tie in to specific interactions for relationships, friendships, family, insults and others.
+For relationships some animations such as Kissing, Hugging, Holding hands would be nice.
+For friendship, a handshake, nod etc. For family perhaps a hug, bow of respect.
+Many options for social interactions will be unlocked with this.
+No confirmation yet.

 - *Missions and Gamemodes (Raid included):*
 -